akashyadav29/akashyadav29/README.md

 * 💼 Assistant System Engineer at **TCS**
 * ☁️ Interested in **Cloud Computing, DevOps and Platform Engineering**
 * 🌱 Currently learning **Advanced Kubernetes, Terraform, GitOps and AWS**
-* 🐧 Linux enthusiast and automation lover
 * 🚀 Always building and experimenting with new technologies
-* 🎯 Aspiring to become a Cloud & DevOps Engineer
+* 🎯 Aspiring to become a Senior Cloud & DevOps Engineer

 ---